Table of Contents_

 Even with the rare English language Youtube video that we did find, it was more of a hack than a true modification where a USB port was hardwired into the moped’s battery pack.
 Instead, the Youtuber created a portable USB connector which then had to plug into the electrical port on the moped’s battery pack.
 We think you’ll agree that this is a workaround, not a true mod.

-Warning: And you’ll be hard-pressed to find a legitimate DIY or electric bike website that will tell you how to add a USB port to your electric bike
+Warning: You’ll be hard-pressed to find a legitimate DIY or electric bike website that will tell you how to add a USB port to your electric bike

 Ultimately, you’ll need to check with the owner’s manual for your electric bike to confirm which modifications — if any — are allowed.
 However, given that adding a USB port will most likely require opening and modifying the lithium-ion battery, it’s safe to assume that this DIY modification isn’t authorized and can void your warranty.